-The U.S. Census Bureau has estimated New York City’s population at 8,537,673, as of July 2016.
-This represented an increase of 362,500 residents (or 4.4 percent) over the April 2010 decennial census count of 8,175,133.
+The U.S. Census Bureau has estimated New York City’s population at 8,622,698, as of July 1, 2017.
+This represented an increase of 447,565 residents (or 5.5 percent) over the April 1, 2010 decennial census count of 8,175,133.
+Post-2010 growth translates into an average annual gain of about 62,000 persons, or a compounded 0.7 percent.
 The city has not witnessed such a robust pace of growth in over a half-century.
-Population growth has been fueled by the continued surplus of births over deaths, partly due to record high life expectancy, which has been partly offset by net outflows from the city.
+Population growth has been fueled by the continued surplus of births over deaths (partly due to record high life expectancy), which has been partially offset by net outflows from the city.

 Each of the city’s five boroughs registered gains in population.
-The Bronx saw the largest increase, up 5.1 percent, followed by Brooklyn (5.0 percent), Queens (4.6 percent), and Manhattan (3.6 percent); Staten Island showed the smallest gain (1.6 percent) over the 75-month period.
-The increase for the Bronx brings it close to its historical high, achieved in 1970, when the population of the borough was at 1.472 million.
+The Bronx saw the largest increase among all counties in New York State, up 6.2 percent, followed by Brooklyn (5.8 percent), Queens (5.7 percent), and Manhattan (5.0 percent); Staten Island showed the smallest gain (2.3 percent) over the 87-month period.
+The increase for the Bronx brings it within a whisker of its historical high, achieved in 1970, when the population of the borough was at 1.472 million.

 The U.S. Census Bureau prepares estimates of total population for all counties in the United States on an annual basis, using a demographic procedure known as the “administrative records method” (described below).
 This method assumes that post-census population change can be closely approximated with vital statistics data on births and deaths, along with other administrative and survey data that provide a picture of migration patterns.

-New York City’s population increase since April of 2010 represented 98.7 percent of the total increase in New York State, which raised the city’s share of the state’s population, from 42.2 percent to 43.2 percent.
+New York City’s population increase since April of 2010 represented 95 percent of the total increase in New York State, which raised the city’s share of the state’s population, from 42.2 percent to 43.4 percent.
+Although the city grew by roughly 448,000 persons since 2010, the rest of the state saw an increase of just 24,000, with 45 of the State’s 62 counties losing population.

 Components of Population Change